KeithWilliamsGMIT/Artificial-Intelligence-Project/README.md

 | Hobbit                         | 18371    | 15         | 30000       | 4               |
 | Hints                          | 371      | 10         | 50000       | 1               |

-I realised the following from running these tests is that:
+I realised the following from running these tests:
 1. The temperature and number of transitions can have a big impact on the final result.
 2. The heuristic is crucial for converging on the correct key.
+3. The initial key can influence the result.